 In the Turks & Caicos, there are plenty of exciting activities to keep you entertained and rejuvenated.
-Whether you want to relax on the beach under an umbrella, take an excursion or day trip to another island, shop for clothes, tour galleries and boutiques, golf, visit our wildlife reserves, national parks or historic sites, it is all here for you.
+Whether you want to relax on the beach under an umbrella, take an excursion or day trip to another island, shop at the duty free stores, tour galleries and boutiques, golf, visit our wildlife reserves or visit our national parks or historic sites, it is all here for you.

 Where When How Turks and Caicos Islands